wjmmx/LeSS.CaseStudy/very-big-bank_cn.md

 Naturally, this “Scrum” adoption with component teams and single-function specialists and traditional manager roles and policies did nothing to increase adaptiveness or quickly deliver end-to-end high-quality features, and it demonstrated massive waste.

-### Existing Preconditions Supportive of LeSS Adoption
+### 已有的利于LeSS应用的前提条件 Existing Preconditions Supportive of LeSS Adoption

 The following were some internal preconditions within Development that were already supportive of LeSS guides and experiments before the coaches got engaged: